autosquid/keyboardvolume/README.md

 # keyboardvolume
 control Mac Volumen with Alfred

-An Alfred workflow to control system volume.
+An Alfred workflow to control system volume

 ------------------